OctopusDeploy/blog/blog/2019-08/multi-environment-lambda-deployments/index.md

 To understand how aliases can go wrong, we first need to ask the rather simple question of *What is an environment?*

-In the days of on-premises deployments, and environment was a dedicated server or virtual machine.
-For example, you would have had a production server and a test server.
+In the days of on-premises deployments, an environment was a dedicated server or virtual machine.
+For example, you would have a production server and a test server.
 Code and infrastructure deployed to those servers made up the production or test environments.

 This topology was very easy to reason about: The production environment was the production server which ran the production code, and the production code interacted with the production database.
 There is no ambiguity here.